Teaching Gay History in Public Schools: A Possible Mandate in California

-The history books in public schools today include figures from all walks of life that have made significant contributions to the development of this country.
-In California, some legislators do not believe the curriculum has gone far enough to include all Americans that have played a role in our nation's history.
+The history books in public schools today include figures from all walks of life who have made significant contributions to the development of this country.
+In California, some legislators do not believe the curriculum has gone far enough to include all Americans who have played a role in our nation's history.
 To rectify the problem, lawmakers have introduced a bill that requires the teaching of gay history in schools.
-According to an Associated Press report, the California Senate approved the measure, but it still must pass the Assembly and Governor Jerry Brown's desk before it becomes an official law of the state.
+According to an Associated Press report, the California Senate approved the measure.
+However, it still must pass the Assembly and Governor Jerry Brown's desk before it becomes an official law of the state.

 What the Bill Does